Where next to invest? We profile the world’s top property hotspots, detailing everything an investor needs to know.

 The population of Liverpool has grown significantly over the last decade, fuelled by a rising number of younger professionals.
-With the Northern Powerhouse promising to boost Liverpool’s already expanding economy, more young professionals are expected to move to the city.
+With the Northern Powerhouse promising to boost Liverpool’s already expanding economy, more people are expected to move to the city.
 Post-graduate students are also increasingly staying in the area after finishing their studies.
 As a result, the demand for accommodation is increasing, prompting a wave of investment in regeneration and development across the city.

 Property values are rising too, with Liverpool recording the UK’s fastest house price growth in the final quarter of 2016, according to research by Hometrack.
 In 2016, Liverpool city prices rose 7 per cent annually in 2016, one of the 10 strongest cities in the country.
 Data from Zoopla shows that prices have risen 18.91 per cent in the last five years.
 Nonetheless, the average asking price remains £164,855, below the average price of a typical UK city (£252,700 – Hometrack), below England’s national average (£321,785 – Zoopla) and significantly below the average London house price (£494,300 – Hometrack).